WilliamQLiu/williamqliu.github.io/_posts/2015-04-02-python-basics.md

 #### <a id="classattributes">Class Attribute Reference</a>

 When you create a Class, all variables are in the __local scope__ (i.e. referenced only inside the Class).
 You can reference class objects with the pattern `Obj.name`; this can reference variables or methods.

-For example:
+Example 1

+    class Car(object):
+        """ This is the docstring of a class """

+        wheels = 4
+        def __init__(self, make, model):
+            self.make = make
+            self.model = model

+        def make_sound(self):
+            print "Vroooom!"

+    mustang = Car('Ford', 'Mustang')
+    print mustang.wheels  # 4
+    print Car.wheels  # 4

+Example 2

     class MyClass:
         """ A simple example class """
-        i = 12345
+        i = 12345  # a class attribute set at the class level

         def f(self):
             return 'hello world'